Master Sokaku Takeda

-Apart from the Aikido of Morihei Ueshiba, there are several organizations that teach Daito-ryu Aiki Jujutsu, each tracing their lineage back to master Sokaku Takeda through one of four of his students...
+Apart from the Aikido of Morihei Ueshiba, there are several organizations that teach Daito-ryu Aiki Jujutsu, each tracing their lineage back to the master Sokaku Takeda through one of four of his top students...

-Upon completion of each series, a student is awarded a certificate or scroll that lists the techniques of that level.
-These act as different levels of advancement, which was a common system among classical Japanese martial arts schools before the belts, grades, and degrees system.
+On completion of each series, a student is awarded a certificate or scroll that lists the techniques.
+These act as different levels of advancement, a common system among classical Japanese martial arts schools before belts, grades and degrees.

-Officially, the Daito-ryu system is said to include thousands of techniques, divided into omote (front) and ura (back), but many of these could be seen as variations upon the core techniques.
+Officially, the Daito-ryu system is said to include thousands of techniques, divided into omote (front) and ura (back), but many of these could be seen as variations of core basic techniques.

 Morihei Ueshiba, the founder of Aikido.

-Today, Daito-ryu is the most widely practised school of traditional Japanese jujutsu in Japan.
-This may be due to the success of Sokaku Takeda's student Morihei Ueshiba, and Aikido.
+Today, Daito-ryu is the widely practised school of traditional Japanese jujutsu in Japan.
+This may be due to the success of Takeda's student Morihei Ueshiba.

 Aikido is practised worldwide and has hundreds of thousands of students.
-Many of those interested in aikido have traced the art's origins back to Daito-ryu, which has increased the level of interest in an art which was otherwise virtually unknown a few decades before.
+Many of those interested in aikido have traced the art's origins back to Daito-ryu, which has increased the level of interest in an art which was virtually unknown.

-The mysterious concept of aiki is an old one, and was common to other classical Japanese schools of armed combat.
-Many modern schools influenced by aikido presently use the term to describe their use of aikido-like techniques with a more combative mindset.
+The mysterious concept of aiki is an old one, and was common to classical Japanese schools of combat.
+Many modern schools influenced by aikido presently use the term to describe their use of aikido with a more combative mindset.

-There are a number of martial arts in addition to aikido which appear, or claim, to be descended from the art of Daito-ryu or the teachings of Takeda Sokaku.
-Among them are...
+There are a number of martial arts in addition to aikido which appear, or claim, to be descended from Daito-ryu or the teachings of Takeda Sokaku...

 1 - Korean martial art of Hapkido founded by Choi Yong Sul, who as an orphan in Japan was trained and raised under Takeda Sokaku.